google/skywater-pdk-libs-sky130_bag3_pr/README.md

 - The xRC SVRF is set up to produce SPF files, to match other PEX tools.
 It can produce Spectre-format PEX netlists, but this has not been tested rigorously.
 - xRC automatically capitalizes cell names, so top level cell names need to be full capitalized.
-- PEX NETLIST is currently set to use LAYOUTNAMES instead of schematic / source based.
-This is to avoid generating resistors shorts from current_summer blocks, which fail to simulate in Spectre.
-The fix for this is currently unknown.

 ## Licensing